Hatch Guardrail (HatchGuard)

 No. Ladder up bars still leave an opening that someone can fall through.
 We recommend using a larger HatchGuard when you have these, as they can be difficult to operate while maintaining three points of contact on your ladder if the railings are too tight to the hatch.
 This is mainly a problem that you run into with mounted systems.

-Upfront costs of a guardrail system are slightly more than horizontal lifelines.
-However, when you add in the cost of certifying employees for working at heights (every three years), anchor point inspections (yearly), lanyard and harness inspections (yearly), recordkeeping (ongoing) and other related inspections, the overall cost of an installed guardrail system is much less.
+While every system is different, at times the initial costs of guardrail can be slightly more compared to horizontal lifeline systems.
+However, you also need to consider the costs of certifying employees for working at heights (every three years), anchor point inspections (annually), lanyard and harness costs and inspections (annually), recordkeeping (ongoing), a rescue plan, and other related costs.
+When you take these into account, the overall cost of an installed guardrail system is much lower when compared to horizontal lifeline systems.

 There is also the amount of time and resources that must be devoted to making sure these are all adhered to.
 Whereas, a guardrail system can be set up once and you are instantly compliant.